dokku/dokku/docs/nginx.md

 Dokku uses nginx as it's server for routing requests to specific applications.
 By default, access and error logs are written for each app to `/var/log/nginx/${APP}-access.log` and `/var/log/nginx/${APP}-error.log` respectively

 ```
 nginx:access-logs <app> [-t]                     Show the nginx access logs for an application (-t follows)
 nginx:build-config <app>                         (Re)builds nginx config for given app
-nginx:disable <app>                                                disable nginx for an application (forces container binding to external interface)
+nginx:disable <app>                              Disable nginx for an application (forces container binding to external interface)
-nginx:enable <app>                                                 enable nginx for an application
+nginx:enable <app>                               Enable nginx for an application
 nginx:error-logs <app> [-t]                      Show the nginx error logs for an application (-t follows)
 ```

 ## TLS/SPDY support